hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 order by 1, 2
 ;
 ```
-__TODO__: continue readability edits here
-In real use cases, both OLAP and OLTP queries can get substantially more complex than these examples.
+In real applications, both OLAP and OLTP queries can get a lot more complex than these examples.
 But let's not get ahead of ourselves.

 Our examples will work with [PostgresSQL](https://www.postgresql.org/) (aka Postgres), as an OLTP representative.
-I am planning to add more database examples in the database playground repository in the future.
+I am planning to add more database examples to the [playground]((https://github.com/hrubanj/database-playground)) repository in the future..
 Currently, I am thinking of
 [Apache Druid](https://druid.apache.org/) and [Clickhouse](https://clickhouse.com/) to get some realistic OLAP examples.

 Most techniques that we will cover will be useful for both OLTP and OLAP.
 In some cases, we will see that they work only on one type of database.
-This is among other reasons because OLAP databases try to be smarter—since they don't need to respond within milliseconds, they can take more time to optimize query execution.
+This is, among other reasons, because OLAP databases try to be smarter.
+Since they don't need to respond within milliseconds, they can take more time to optimize query execution.
 The benefit of this is that a poorly written query can perform well in OLAP.
-The negative is that fine-tuning the query might not always work because the query
+The negative is that fine-tuning such query might not always work, because the query
-optimizer might translate it to the same plan as the suboptimal one.
+optimizer might translate both version to the same plan.

-If you are interested in a more in-depth discussion of different database types, I strongly recommend you to read [Designing Data-Intensive Applications](https://dataintensive.net/) by Martin Kleppmann.
+If you want to know more about different database types, read  [Designing Data-Intensive Applications](https://dataintensive.net/) by Martin Kleppmann.
 It is by far the best book on (not only) databases that I have read so far.

 ### Isn't SQL declarative?
 You might have heard that SQL is a declarative language–you tell the database what you want, and it figures out how to get it.
-We will see that how you write your queries can have a substantial impact on performance.
+We will see that how you write your queries impacts their performance.
 Some people argue that this
 means that SQL is not declarative.
-Others say that it is, but that the declarativity does not guarantee that the
-database will always choose the optimal solution, regardless of how you write the query.
+Others say that declarativity does not guarantee that the database will always choose the optimal solution.
 There is a nice [discussion](https://softwareengineering.stackexchange.com/questions/200319/is-sql-declarative)
 about this on StackExchange.
 We won't delve into its details here.
-Let's rather demonstrate that query structure matters on examples.
+Let's rather show that query structure matters on examples.

 ### Understand your data
 Databases make assumptions about your data.
 Tons of smart people have spent years optimizing and testing databases
 to make sure that these assumptions work well in **most** situations.
 But you can still do better than them.
-While a database might guess that a join will produce something between 1 and 30 million rows, you might know that it will
-be exactly one million.
+While a database can guess that a join will produce something between 1 and 30 million rows, you might know that it will be exactly one million.
 Or you might know that a filter removes 99 % rows in a table, so you might want to push it to a subquery.
 Or you might know that a table includes duplicate join keys, so, you deduplicate it before joining.

-Suppose, we want to display the last five visits of our website:
+Suppose we want to display the last five visits of our website:
 ```sql
 select *
 from visit